kevinlkx/match_SNPs_SNPsnap/README.md

 # match control SNPs using local SNPsnap database and algorithm adapted from SNPsnap paper

-The code was originally written for members of Xin He lab at U Chicago to run SNPsnap on RCC compute cluster.
+The code was originally written for members of Xin He lab at UChicago to run SNPsnap locally on UChicago RCC compute cluster, without having to use the SNPsnap web server.

 The SNPsnap database was downloaded from the [SNPsnap website](http://www.broadinstitute.org/mpg/snpsnap/match_snps.html).